sag-gov-integration-unit/webmethods-container-deployments/private_registries/api_management/README.md

 We will go over the general steps:
   1) download existing Software AG webmethods API Management container images from official secure repo: ghcr.io/softwareag-government-solutions
   2) create new container images with respective licenses (if applicable)
-  3) move them to AWS ECR (or other repo of choice) to be used by the other tutorials (AWS ECS, Kubernetes with AWS EKS)
+  3) move them to you private registry of choice (AWS ECR, Azure Registry, or other repo of choice) to be used by the other tutorials

 Here are all the images that will get processed/created here: